Friendly fraud

 Friendly fraud, also known as chargeback fraud, occurs when a consumer makes a purchase with their own credit card, and then requests a chargeback from the issuing bank after receiving the purchased goods or services.
 Once approved, the chargeback cancels the financial transaction, and the consumer receives a refund of the money they spent.
 Dependent on the payment method used, the merchant can be accountable when a chargeback occurs.

+Etymology

+The oxymoronic name derives from the fact that the act is not committed by a third party criminal, but rather the actual customer who made a legitimate purchase, who may be considered the “friend” of the merchant.
+In some cases, the act may not technically even be fraud, as the customer initiating the chargeback may do so out of good faith, i.e. forgetting they legitimately made a purchase.
+Businesses may be incentivized not to dispute such cases out of fear of antagonizing such “friendly” customers and creating public relations issues.

 History

 Friendly fraud has been widespread on the Internet, affecting both the sale of physical products and digital transactions.
 To combat digital transaction fraud, prepaid cards have been offered as an effective alternative to ensure customer payment.

 MasterCard was sued in 2003 by an Internet vendor for having credit card policies and fees that have made Internet vendors especially vulnerable targets of friendly fraud.
 Internet vendors typically have to pay much of the losses when a fraudulent transaction like friendly fraud occurs.

 In recent years, a new variant of friendly fraud, involving bank transfers as opposed to credit card payments, has been documented in Europe.
 SEPA credit transfers can be recalled within ten working days of settlement by the payer's bank.
 While merchants may be under the (outdated) impression that bank transfers are permanent, this is no longer the case as the SEPA rules replaced domestic bank transfer schemes throughout Europe.
 Adding to the issue is that some receiving banks have handled SEPA SCT Recall requests without due care and are reverting payments without consulting the payee.
 This has allowed some payers to fraudulently recall bank transfers after having received goods or services from the payee.